Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 The main issue I initially faced was the complexity of the cache itself.
 I initially tried to implement the cache in one module by itself, but the complexity of the cache control logic and the sets was too much to handle in one module.
 So I decided to start by creating a module for the cache sets.
 This module handles tag and valid bit comparison, reads, and evictions/writes.
 I plan on also creating a module for controlling the incoming and outgoing data from the cache, communicating with both the L2 cache, and the processor.
 These will then be combined in a top-level L1 instruction cache module.
 Going about the design in this way will increase modularity, and simplify the design process of each module.

 ### Cache Set Module (February 16th - February 20th, 2025):
+**Changes made March.
+15th**

+Note that this module ended up being unusable, as the LUT utilization was far too high.
+See the multi-cycle replacement cache set module for the design that is actually used.
+This design and its testbench were used as a base for the multi-cycle set.
+The remainder of this section will remain unchanged.

 This is the natural starting point for the cache, as everything is built based on how the sets are organized.
 This module has the following parameters:
 - B: Block size (in bytes)
 - NumTagBits: Number of bits in tag